greenboxal/doggohub/doc/administration/operations/moving_repositories.md

-# Moving repositories managed by GitLab
+# Moving repositories managed by DoggoHub

-Sometimes you need to move all repositories managed by GitLab to another filesystem or another server.
-In this document we will look at some of the ways you can copy all your repositories from `/var/opt/gitlab/git-data/repositories` to `/mnt/gitlab/repositories`.
+Sometimes you need to move all repositories managed by DoggoHub to another filesystem or another server.
+In this document we will look at some of the ways you can copy all your repositories from `/var/opt/doggohub/git-data/repositories` to `/mnt/doggohub/repositories`.

 We will look at three scenarios: the target directory is empty, the target directory contains an outdated copy of the repositories, and how to deal with thousands of repositories.

-**Each of the approaches we list can/will overwrite data in the target directory `/mnt/gitlab/repositories`.
+**Each of the approaches we list can/will overwrite data in the target directory `/mnt/doggohub/repositories`.
 Do not mix up the source and the target.**

 ## Target directory is empty: use a tar pipe

-If the target directory `/mnt/gitlab/repositories` is empty the simplest thing to do is to use a tar pipe.
+If the target directory `/mnt/doggohub/repositories` is empty the simplest thing to do is to use a tar pipe.
 This method has low overhead and tar is almost always already installed on your system.
 However, it is not possible to resume an interrupted tar pipe:  if